 2. Adrenal Fatigue Supplements

-Another big key to overcoming adrenal fatigue, is taking the right supplements.
+Another big key to overcoming adrenal fatigue is taking the right supplements.
 I always recommend eating the right foods to heal your body.
-However, due to soil depletion (from over-farmed and unhealthy farming practices), much of the fruits and vegetables do not have the same amount of nutrition that it did even 50 years ago.
-So, certain adrenal boosting nutrients are needed to get your adrenal function back up such
+However, due to soil depletion (from over-farmed and unhealthy farming practices), many fruits and vegetables do not have the same amount of nutrition that they did even 50 years ago.
+So, certain adrenal-boosting nutrients are needed to get your adrenal function back up such as:

 - Holy basil